astronomer/docs/astro/create-first-dag.md

 1. Log in to the [Cloud UI](https://cloud.astronomer.io)

-2. Select a **Workspace**.

-3. On the **Deployments** page, click **+ Deployment**.
+2. On the **Deployments** page, click **+ Deployment**.

-4. In the **Name** field, enter a name for your Deployment.
+3. In the **Name** field, enter a name for your Deployment.
 You can leave the other fields at their default values.
 This creates a basic Deployment on a standard Astronomer-hosted cluster.
 You can delete the Deployment after you finish testing your example DAG runs.

-5. Click **Create Deployment**.
+4. Click **Create Deployment**.

     A confirmation message appears indicating that the Deployment status is **Creating** until all underlying components in the Deployment are healthy.
 During this time, the Airflow UI is unavailable and you can't deploy code or modify Deployment settings.
 When the Deployment is ready, the status changes to **Healthy**.